Right Intention

 John Bruna expresses the view of right intention based in renunciation, harmlessness, and goodwill.
 In this talk, John also describes the importance of Self Compassion in a Dharma practice.

 Our Way of Compassion Dharma Center’s regular Wednesday teaching facilitated by John Bruna.
-This teaching is the 8th session in a series of teachings on Seven-Point Mind Training.
-It is on the second point, Consider the World as Dreamlike, Part 2.
-The teaching took place on April 26, 2017 at our center in Carbondale, CO.
-Our…
+This teaching is the 10th session in a series of teachings on Seven-Point Mind Training.
+The teaching took place on May 10, 2017 at our center in Carbondale, CO.
+Our teachings are always offered freely.
+If you would like to make a…